Diseases

 • Shedding kinetic patterns

 Affected pigs may excrete virus from the nose and mouth and in the faeces up to 48 hours before the onset of clinical signs.
 Most virus is produced in the first 7 days after infection, and virus excretion from the nose and mouth normally stops within 1 - 2 weeks.
-Virus has once been detected up to 3 months in the faeces, but mostly virus is gone from faeces earlier.
+The virus has once been detected up to 3 months in the faeces, but mostly virus is gone from faeces earlier.
 All tissues contain virus during the viraemic period.

 • Mechanism of pathogenicity